 Duty is a tariff payable on a good imported to Canada.
 Rates of Duty are established by the Department of Finance Canada and can vary significantly from one trade agreement to another.

-No duty is payable on goods imported for personal use, if it is marked as "made in Canada, the USA, or Mexico", or if there is no marking or labelling indicating that it was made somewhere other than Canada, the USA, or Mexico.
+No duty is payable on goods imported for personal use, if it is marked as "made in Canada or Mexico", or if there is no marking or labelling indicating that it was made somewhere other than Canada or Mexico.

 Most imported goods are also subject to the Federal Goods and Services Tax (GST) and Provincial Sales Tax (PST) or, in certain provinces and territories, the Harmonized Sales Tax (HST).